 Portugal has a huge choice of beaches along its 516 miles of coastline.
 Some are surfing legends, many are Blue Flag holders and almost all are quite simply gorgeous.
-To help you find that perfect little piece of paradise, take a look at our guide to the 10 best family beaches in Portugal for summer 2022.
+To help you find that perfect little piece of paradise, take a look at our guide to the 10 best family beaches in Portugal for summer holidays.

 Praia do Camilo, near Lagos, Western Algarve

 Drive west from Faro along the Algarve coast for about an hour and, just past the charming city of Lagos, you’ll arrive at small, yet lovely, Praia do Camilo.

 Despite its diminutive size, there’s a good chance you’ll have seen this dramatic cove before.
 Photographers the world over have snapped the stunning view from the top of the 200 steps that lead down to the sand and Camilo’s remarkable landscape of cliffs, sea stacks and towering stone arches.

 The Algarve is famous for its picture-perfect beaches, but Praia da Falésia is a cut above the rest, and without a doubt one of the best beaches in Portugal.
 Here, terracotta-coloured cliffs stand tall over golden sands that tumble down into bright turquoise water, making for one of the most striking backdrops for your family beach day.

 During July and August it can be incredibly crowded here.
 However, arrive early to bag some space and the beauty more than makes up for having to share later in the day.

 Praia de Odeceixe, Sudoeste Alentejano e Costa Vicentina Natural Park